2020PB/police-brutality/reports/Oregon.md

 ### Journalist struck in hand and knee by tear gas canister | July 24th

-Footage from a journalist shows blood on his hand and knee, which he says was sustained by a tear gas canister which struck him while he was sitting down.
+Footage from a journalist shows blood on his hand and knee, which he says was sustained by a tear gas canister which struck him while he was sitting down near 4th and Main.
 This comes hours after a U.S. District Court Order against federal troops harming journalists.

 tags: journalist, less-lethal, tear-gas, tear-gas-canister

 id: or-portland-154

-geolocation:
+geolocation: 45.51587,-122.677982

 **Links**